charud/jsfu/README.md

 jsfu is a dead simple rewriter, without any grammars, AST:s or parsers.
 All extensions will be pluggable and it will be easy include your own.

+The current version (0.1.1) contains two extensions.
+An interface for modifying which extensions get loaded is not yet available.

 This code is currently experimental.

 ## Install